nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/integration.md

 If you use native cmake `target_` function with target `app`, then the sources/includes/configurations are added for target `app`.
 If you use NXP cmake extension to add sources/includes/configurations, then the data and files are added into target `McuxSDK`, a static library, which will be linked to `app` finally.

-If there is no special instruction, the app target will use default provided linker by MCUXpresso SDK if it is an executable.
-If you want to use your own linker, then please add `CUSTOM_LINKER TRUE` in the `project` like the following and then add your own linker.
+If there is no special instruction, the app target will use default provided linker script by MCUXpresso SDK if it is an executable.
+If it doesn't satisfy your needs, then please add `CUSTOM_LINKER TRUE` in the `project` like the following and then add your own linker script.

 ```cmake
 project(hello_world LANGUAGES C CXX ASM CUSTOM_LINKER TRUE)